7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Electronic Controlled Throttle Body

-The electronically controlled throttle body is also a common reason the engine dies when the AC is turned ON.
-Modern vehicles do not have an “Idle Air Control Valve”, they have an Electronic Controlled Throttle Body also called Drive by Wire.
+The electronically controlled throttle body is also a common reason why a car will shut down when the A/C is turned ON.
+Modern vehicles do not have an “Idle Air Control valve”, they have an Electronic Controlled Throttle Body also called Drive by Wire.
 It takes a signal from ECM.

 The same phenomena can happen with Electronic Throttle Control (ETC) Body.
-If carbon builds on it, It will restrict the passageway for more air to enter and as a result, the car stumbles.
-So, do a regular tune-up to clean your car’s electronic throttle control body.
+If carbon builds on it, It will restrict the passageway for more air to enter, and as a result, the car stumbles.
+So, you need to check it regularly to clean your car’s electronic throttle control body.

 3. Seized Compressor